 Less than 25 Hours Weekly 25 + Hours Weekly 52.5 + Hours Weekly Hourly Rate Hourly rate may apply for: Less than 25 hours per week, and Less than 6 hours on any given day Does not qualify Hourly rate may apply when fees are not covered by full-time weekly or monthly rates Cannot exceed full-time weekly/monthly rate Only applies when 1 provider is used Less than 25 Hours Weekly 25 + Hours Weekly 52.5 + Hours Weekly Daily Rate Daily rate may apply for 6 hours or more per da full-time monthly ceiling. y.
-Note that a daily rate cannot exceed 14 da ys per month AND cannot exceed the g- Less than 25 Hours Weekly 25 + Hours Weekly 52.5 + Hours Weekly Weekly Rate 1 25 + Hours Weekly Full-time weekly applies for 25 hours or more per week 52.5 + Hours Weekly Use hourly rate for fees not covered by full-time weekly rates, not to exceed another full-time weekly rate Less than 25 Hours Weekly Part-time weekly applies for less than 25 Full-time weekly applies for 25 hours or Use hourly rate for fees not covered by full-time weekly rates, not to
+Note that a daily rate cannot exceed 14 day ys per month AND cannot exceed the Less than 25 Hours Weekly 25 + Hours Weekly 52.5 + Hours Weekly Weekly Rate Less than 25 Hours Weekly Part-time weekly applies for less than 25 hours per week 25 + Hours Weekly Full-time weekly applies for 25 hours or more per week 52.5 + Hours Weekly Use hourly rate for fees not covered by full-time weekly rates, not to exceed another full-time weekly rate Part-time weekly applies for less than 25 Full-time weekly applies for 25 hours or Use hourly rate for fees not covered by full-time weekly rates, not to